Things not to do in Prague: 13 local tourist traps

 All over the city center you will see posters for the Baksy museum / exhibition (WORLD OF BANKSY).
 This is unfortunately all fake – there is no connection between him and the exhibition.
 They simply present copies of Banksy’s artworks.
 Don´t get fooled, this is a cheesy, disrespectful touristy business.
 Especially when all the copies are presented in a beautiful deconsecrated church downtown Prague.

 Unfortunately many of the beggars are pretending to have some disabilities or mental issues.
-I know about a guy who is temporarily one legged or a girl who is pregnant already several years in a row…some of these people are part of an organized Romanian group and they often operate on Prague subway.
-I am almost daily seeing an old granny + the pregnant woman = one group of beggars.
+I know about a guy who is temporarily one legged or a girl who is pregnant already several years in a row…some of these people are part of an organized groups and they often operate on Prague subway.

-Then there is also the fake charity.
-People pretending they are deaf and asking for money (they alway carry a piece of paper with a written message).
-Or there is a group of people selling inflatable balloons and tell you that it’s a charity project where all the money from sales goes to children’s homes….blah blah blah.
+Then there are also people pretending they are deaf and ask for money (they always carry a piece of paper with a written message).
+Or there is a group of people selling inflatable balloons and tell you that it’s for charity ….blah blah blah.
 Nope.
 They focuse only on tourists and operate around the Old Town Square especially when it´s dark because the balloons make a special light effects.

 Dana, owner and fully certified guide for Prague Behind The Scenes | small-group tours and experiences.